emilast/vscode-logfile-highlighter/README.md

 ## Customization

-### Default Log Level Colors
+### Customizing the colors

 By default, this extension reuses existing theme colors in order to adapt to the user's preferences.
-Sometimes this will result in colors that may not make complete sense in the log file context (for example `ERROR` might be green and `DEBUG` red, when it would be more appropriate tp have it the other way around).
+Sometimes this will result in colors that may not make complete sense in the log file context (for example `ERROR` might be green and `DEBUG` red, when it would be more appropriate to have it the other way around).

-For this reason, the extension defines a special set of grammar tokens that can be used to override the colors of the default log levels:
+For this reason, the extension defines a special set of grammar tokens that can be used to override the colors of the default log items:

 ```
 log.constant